Compare Car Insurance Quotes

 Our Coverage Calculator is your best friend when it comes to understanding the terms you need to know while comparing car insurance quotes.
 Other important terms include:

-• Emergency road service may pay for towing, tire changes, lockout service, and more in the event that your car becomes disabled
+- Emergency Roadside Service may pay for towing, tire changes, lockout service, and more in the event that your car becomes disabled

-• Mechanical breakdown insurance may help cover costs from repairs if your vehicle breaks down, needs replacements parts, or suffers other mechanical problems
+- Mechanical breakdown insurance may help cover costs from repairs if your vehicle breaks down, needs replacement parts, or suffers other mechanical problems

 A deductible is the amount of money you pay out of pocket towards a claim before your coverage applies.
 If you choose a higher deductible, it may lower your premium, but it's important to select the deductible amount you're comfortable paying should a loss occur.
 Make sure you choose the same deductible for each quote when comparing auto insurance rates with different insurers.